vidjil/vidjil/doc/dev-client.md

     1. Environment variables

         By default the tests are launched on the Firefox installed on the system.
-        This can be modified by providing the `FUNCTIONAL_CLIENT_BROWSER_PATH` environment variable (which can contain several pathes, separated with spaces) to the `launch_functional_tests` script.
-Or, if one wants to launch individual test scripts, to set the `WATIR_BROWSER_PATH` environment variable.
+        This can be modified by providing the `WATIR_BROWSER_PATH` environment variable that defines the path to another Firefox version.

         Other environment variables that can be specified to tune the default behaviour

           - `WATIR_CHROME`
-            should be set to something evaluated to `True` (*e.g.* 1) if the tests must be launched using Chrome
+            should be set to something evaluated to `True` (*e.g.* 1) if the tests must be launched using Chrome (in such a case `WATIR_BROWSER_PATH` is useless)
           - `WATIR_MARIONETTE`
             should be set to something evalued to `True` (*e.g. 1*) if the tests must be launched on a recent Firefox version (\> 45)